Leny Yoro: Early life

-Leny Yoro was born on 13 November 2005 in Saint-Maurice, France.
 At the age of five, he started playing football at Alfortville where he stayed one season before moving with his family in the Lille area.
-He then pursued his football learning in Villeneuve-d'Ascq, where he grew up, and finally joined Lille's youth system in 2017.
+He then pursued his football learning in Villeneuve-d'Ascq, where he grew up after his parents separated, and finally joined Lille's youth system in 2017.
+Ten years later, at 15 years old, he got his start in the UEFA Youth League, coming off the bench in the 79th minute against Sevilla on 20 October 2021.
+He hence chose to wear the number 15 shirt when he then turned professional.